3. Consider your options

-- Do you have a disability that makes it difficult for you to understand the rules about what information you have to give when you’re on assistance?
+- Does your disability make it difficult for you to understand the rules about what information you have to give when you’re on assistance?

 - Did the overpayment happen while you were living with a spouse?
 Did you know about it?

-- If you have to pay back the money, will you have so little left that it will be harmful to your health and well-being?
+If you have to pay back the money, will you have so little money left that it will be harmful to your health and well‑being?